shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

       }
     }
     ```

+    If you do not see the expected event, please confirm that
+    - The cluster file was edited properly with the correct sensor ID (see the [Cluster Configuration
+    section](#cluster-configuration))
+    - The cluster file was uploaded correctly
+    - The scheduler is using that cluster configuration

 2. ##### Tag moved to the other cold room
     Now take the tag and move it to the other antenna.
 Since these antennas are in the same facility, a